Apply for a Surveyors & Loss Adjusters Business License in Dubai

 Marine, cargo, and property survey specialists entering the Middle East market

 Setting up a business at Dubai South Business Hub Free Zone involves a structured process with transparent costs.
-Licence fees vary depending on the type of facility selected and the number of visa allocations required.
-As a general guide, free zone business licence fees typically start from AED 12,000 to AED 20,000 per year, with registration and administration fees applying at the time of initial application.
-Annual renewal costs are broadly comparable to initial licence fees.
+License fees vary depending on the type of facility selected and the number of visa allocations required.
+As a general guide, free zone business license fees typically start from AED 12,000 to AED 20,000 per year, with registration and administration fees applying at the time of initial application.
+Annual renewal costs are broadly comparable to initial license fees.

 Documents required for the application typically include: